lukakerr/lukakerr.github.io/README.md

 To create a cover.jpg:

 ```
-# Crop to 393px tall and wide
+# Crop to 393px tall and wide - change depending on short size of cover image
 convert ./cover.jpg -gravity center -crop 393x393+0+0 cropped.jpg
 ```